elisagdelope/funOmics/README.md

 pathway_activity <- summarize_pathway_level(X, pathways, type = "mean", minsize = 12)
 ```

-This example mimics gene expression data and pathway gene sets, but `funomics` can be used to aggregate other types of omics data and molecular sets.
+This example mimics gene expression data and pathway gene sets, but `funOmics` can be used to aggregate other types of omics data and molecular sets.
 For example, it can be similarly applied to gene expression data and gene sets of GO terms or protein complexes of the CORUM database.
 It can also be applied to a metabolomics matrix `X` and KEGG metabolic pathways.

-If you have any questions or issues with the funomics R package, please contact <elisa.gomezdelope@uni.lu>.
+If you have any questions or issues with the `funOmics` R package, please contact <elisa.gomezdelope@uni.lu>.
 I welcome feedback and suggestions for improving the package.

 ## Disclaimer

-The R package `funomics` implements functions for aggregating omics data into higher-level functional representations.
+The R package `funOmics` implements functions for aggregating omics data into higher-level functional representations.

 Copyright &copy; 2024 Elisa Gómez de Lope, University of Luxembourg, Luxembourg Centre for Systems Biomedicine (LCSB), Biomedical Data Science (BDS)